Coping with discrimination & stigma

 What is it?

-Discrimination, broadly, is a term used to describe the mistreatment of people based on things like race, ethnicity, gender, sex, sexual orientation, ability, age, and other parts of people’s identities.
+Discrimination, broadly, is a term used to describe the mistreatment of people based on things like race, ethnicity, sex, sexual orientation, ability, age, and other parts of people’s identities.
+Stigma refers to negative perceptions and misunderstandings about certain individuals, groups or communities.

-Sometimes, it can be hard to notice right away (e.g., covert discrimination or microaggressions).1 In the United States, there have been massive efforts to combat discrimination, but unfortunately, it persists.
-Recent studies show nearly 70% of Americans have experienced some form of discrimination, and higher rates of experience with discrimination are related to poorer mental health outcomes and higher risk of suicide.2
+Sometimes, it can be hard to notice right away.
+In the United States, there have been massive efforts to combat discrimination, but unfortunately, it persists.
+Recent studies show nearly 70% of Americans have experienced some form of discrimination, and higher rates of experience with discrimination are related to poorer mental health outcomes and higher risk of suicide.1

 Anti-LGBTQ+ discrimination and stigma

-Despite higher visibility and acceptance for LGBTQ+ folks, discrimination targeted toward LGBTQ+ people is still a major issue.
-Interpersonal discrimination is also common for many LGBTQ+ folks who experience familial and social rejection at higher rates than their straight, cisgender peers.4
+Despite higher visibility and acceptance of LGBTQ+ folks, discrimination targeted toward LGBTQ+ people is still a major issue.
+Interpersonal discrimination is also common for many LGBTQ+ folks who experience familial and social rejection at higher rates than their straight, cisgender peers.2

 What's causing it?